-The SMChms Helideck Monitoring system is as flexible as many of today’s offshore vessels.
+The SMC Helideck Monitoring System is as flexible as many of today’s offshore vessels.
 Current industry requirements may require that a vessel works in various locations around the globe.
 Being able to meet all of the required Code and standards applicable in different regions is of critical importance.

-The SMC Helideck Monitoring System meets all of the following:
+The SMC HMS meets all of the following standards:

 Following the installation of the Helideck monitoring system software on a server PC a full software display is available using a standard Web browser User Interface format.
 Alternatively, a client software program is installed that can be used as a viewing option.

-The SMChms software offers multiple options for output communications connecting to external systems supplying data from the Motion sensors and Weather instruments over for example SNMP, Modbus TCP/RTU and ASCII.
+The SMChms software offers multiple options for output communications connecting to external systems supplying data from the Motion sensors and Weather instruments over for example SNMP, Modbus TCP/RTU and ASCII protocols.

 Helimet is a shared weather information tool used by the offshore oil and gas industry in the UK.
 A configuration enables a standard Helimet transmission for the Offshore Helicopter Weather Network.

-With the installation of an optional Voltage Free Contacts card in the HMS server PC a dry voltage output signal can be generated for use with Helideck Lights and other alarm outputs.
-Additional VFC’s can be installed in the HMS server PC to support these functions.
+With the installation of an optional Voltage Free Contacts card in the HMS server PC a dry voltage output signal can be generated for use to switch Helideck Lights and other alarm outputs.

 Smaller vessels and vessels with less frequent helicopter operations such as DSV’s, support and seismic vessels along with tankers and super yachts require only Motion, Wind, Air Pressure, Temperature and Dew point information.